UMWRG/HydraPlatform/doc/HydraDB/index.rst

 Keeps track of which piece of data is in which group.

- * dataset_id : refers to the piece of data in tScenarioData that is in the group
+ * dataset_id : refers to the piece of data in tDataset that is in the group
  * group_id   : refers to the group_id in tDatasetGroup.

 tDescriptor